University of Texas Longhorn Band: Kappa Kappa Psi/Tau Beta Sigma

 The band is supported by a service fraternity and sorority, the Alpha Tau chapter of Kappa Kappa Psi and the Beta Gamma chapter of Tau Beta Sigma, respectively.

 Longhorn Pep Band

-The Longhorn Pep Band plays at all home volleyball and men's and women's basketball games.
+Historically referred to as the Basketball Band, The Longhorn Pep Band plays at all home volleyball and men's and women's basketball games.
 While technically a separate ensemble from the Longhorn Band, it falls under the same umbrella of leadership and shares many members with the Longhorn Band.

 Supporting organizations

 The Longhorn Air Force Reserve Officers Training Corps (AFJROTC) Detachment 825 maintains a small military band that also supports the Longhorn Marching Band.